The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 enhance, not replace, collaborative experiences.

-and Problem-Solving Skills: If students become overly reliant on AI to
+Thinking and Problem-Solving Skills: If students become overly reliant on

-provide answers, solve problems, or generate ideas, they may not develop
+AI to provide answers, solve problems, or generate ideas, they may not

-the essential skills of independent research, critical analysis, creative
+develop the essential skills of independent research, critical analysis,

-problem-solving, and perseverance in the face of difficulty.
-AI should be
+creative problem-solving, and perseverance in the face of difficulty.
+AI

 - Diminished Teacher-Student